 All applications are processed through the University, any enquires should be directed to Electives Co-ordinator and not to the individual hospital or clinicians.

 Elective students are accorded the same rights and responsibilities as final year students, are subject to the same screening and immunisation standards and required to provide supporting documentation of this.
-Please familiarise yourself with the Guidelines for Students on Clinical Placement with DHHS (PDF 53.1 KB)

 Students must complete and supply the following: